erinburns/ctf-xss/README.md

 A simple CTF challenge to test your XSS skills.

-Learn more about XSS: https://owasp.org/www-community/attacks/xss/
+Learn more about XSS here: https://owasp.org/www-community/attacks/xss/